olaughter/graph_traversal/readme.md

 3. Setup .env file by copying the sample and filling in relevant values (i.e. for a production version of the database)
 4. Run `main.py` passing in desired values, eg: `poetry run python main.py 1 3`

-Alternatively, do steps 2 and 3 then run test cases via: `poetry run pytest`
+Alternatively, do steps 2 and 3 then run the test cases defined in `test_main.py` via: `poetry run pytest`

+# Assumptions

+1. There is a tradeoff between wether to load all data in from the database and restructure it as a python data type, or wether to query the database for this each time it is needed instead.
+I have assumed that the table could be too large to load into memory, and also that user inputs in this instace have been sanitised.
+So the best option therefore is to query the database directly as needed.

+2. Although it wasnt stated, the nature of the tasks suggests that the traversal should be bidirectional